FREE 5-Ingredient Recipe EBook

 -

-Bake for about 20 minutes, flipping the fries and rotating the pan halfway through, until fairly dark golden.
+Bake for 15-20 minutes, flipping the fries and rotating the pan halfway through, until fairly dark golden.
+(The time can vary depending on the size of your zucchini strips.)

 -